hisomu/bitovi-birthday/README.md

 1. Keep the 'Yes' functionality as is, add each entered birthday in an array, when the 'No' button is selected submit the array to the server.
    - PROS:
      - Reduced number of calls to the server, having to only submit once per session (Benficial if there happends to be a cost per request)
-     - Ensures content is being saved into a seperate array, ensuring the data will be sent to the server
+     - Content is being saved into a seperate array, ensuring the data will be sent to the server
    - CONS:
      - If the server fails, all the entered data will not be saved.
 Instead of the the last entered birthday information.
      - Depending on the size of the array, it could cause a heavy load on the front end / back end